View and manage resources in the web UI

 Click the check boxes to select one or more entities and silence or delete them directly from the Entities page:

-Click an entity name to view details about associated events, system properties, and labels and annotations:
+Click an entity name to view details about the entity’s creator, agent version (for agent entities), subscriptions, labels and annotations, associated events, and properties:

 The Services page includes a module to help you build and configure service entities with service components and rule templates for business service monitoring (BSM).
 Read Build business service monitoring for details about the web UI BSM module.